-People may even take counsel against you, try to sideline you, speak evil of you, slander you, and gossip about you with the intention of pulling you down.
-If God is with you they can not ultimately succeed.
+People may even take counsel against you, try to sideline you, speak evil of you, slander you, and gossip about you with the intention to pull you down, but if God is with you they can not ultimately succeed.

-The words of devils and people are impotent.
-They do not have the power to do you harm or good.
-Their words cannot stand because God has already spoken words of life over you and the power and potency of God’s word cannot be undone.
+The words of devils and people are impotent, they do not have power to do you harm or good, their words can not stand because God has already spoken words off life over you and the power and potency of God’s word can not be undone.

-Trust in the power of God’s decrees over your life, that they will stand up against every other word.
+Trust in the power of Gods decrees over your life, that it will stand up against every other word.
 Put your trust in what God has already said.